schelqi/problems-solving/README.md

-# hackerrank
+# Enjoying coding

 Hello,
 This is Sabah,
-My Solution to HackerRank challenges.
+My Solution to coding challenges.
 Work in progress...